jakubpulaczewski/pipeline-flow/docs/pages/intro/concurrency.rst

 Concurrency Basics
 ==============================
-In a data pipeline, tasks can be broadly classified into two categories: I/O-bound and CPU-bound.
+In a :ref:`data pipeline <data_pipeline>`, tasks can be broadly classified into two categories: I/O-bound and CPU-bound.

 - **I/O-bound tasks**: Tasks that spend most of their time waiting for I/O operations to complete (e.g., reading from a file, making API requests).
 - **CPU-bound tasks**: Tasks that spend most of their time performing computations (e.g., data transformation).